 - Employment offer

 To protect our employees, OBI Seafoods follows all of the recommended safety precautions for COVID-19.
-All employees will be tested and complete a paid quarantine period prior to leaving for their assigned plant.
-All employees must be fully vaccinated with an FDA-approved vaccine.
-All workers should observe social distancing and will be required to wear a mask during their work shift.
-Masks will be provided at the start of every shift.
-Some plants may operate as closed campuses and other precautions may be required.
-In the event that an employee contracts COVID, they will be isolated for the prescribed period as recommended by health authorities.
+We strongly encourage employees be vaccinated with an FDA-approved vaccine.
+All workers will be required to wear a mask during their work shift (masks will be provided at the start of every shift).
+In the event that an employee contracts COVID-19, they will be isolated for the prescribed period as recommended by health authorities.

-We will provide a list of what to pack upon hire.
-You'll need warm, comfortable clothing that you don’t might getting dirty.
 We provide all work gear, including rubber boots, rubber gloves, waterproof rain pants and jackets, earplugs and other personal protective equipment.
 Hairnets and beard nets are also provided and required to be worn in production areas.
-Bed linen is provided, including sheets, blanket, and a pillow.

 You will be responsible for finding and getting yourself to an Alaska Airlines hub airport in the US.
 From there, OBI Seafoods will provide transportation to the plant location.